 There are several things you should know about antidepressants.
 For the first few days after starting any of these medicines, you may feel slightly drowsy or “spacey”.
 This is your system adjusting to the medication.
 It will pass, but be careful about alcohol, driving or any other dangerous activity until you are sure any drowsiness or dizziness has passed.
 You might also experience dry mouth, constipation, or other mild side-effects, but these are usually transient.

 We expect that you will have a very good effect from any medicine we prescribe.
 Should we, for any reason, not be completely satisfied with the results, we may consider trying a different type of antidepressant.
-Do not hesitate to call us if you have a questions or problems, and be sure to return for your recommended follow-up appointments.
+Do not hesitate to call us if you have questions or problems, and be sure to return for your recommended follow-up appointments.

 VERY IMPORTANT POINT: Never discontinue your antidepressant abruptly.
 This increases your risk of side effects greatly.
 When we decide to discontinue your antidepressant, we will slowly taper the dose over a few weeks.